-A staggering 100% of managers (or 273 participants) surveyed by Capterra said that their company has sustainable measures in place.
+The majority of managers (82%) surveyed by Capterra said their company has sustainable measures in place.

 Sustainability can be quite a broad topic so we asked bosses which areas of the subject their company choose to focus upon.
 78% of managers said their firm makes investments in environmental sustainability.
 This may include practices such as reducing waste, preventing pollution, adopting clean energy, using sustainable materials, and making products that are sustainable.

 61% of managers said that social initiatives, such as health and social equity, labour rights, decent working conditions, and diversity and inclusion were also important in the work environment.